General questions

 Acne/Isotretinoin (Roaccutane) Service

 The service works similarly to the live consultation option (see FAQs above) but with added extras.
-Booking a consultation with one of our doctors will give you full access to everything that skindoc can offer including 30 minutes 1:1 care with your Dermatologist, informational material, personalised clinical letters, a prescription, and extended-hours administrative support.
+Booking a consultation with one of our doctors will give you full access to everything that skindoc can offer including 1:1 care with your dermatologist, informational material, personalised clinical letters, a prescription, and extended-hours administrative support.

 Isotretinoin (Roaccutane) is however a highly regulated medicine that requires regular appointments over a period of approximately 5-6 months.
-It also requires strict blood and pregnancy monitoring as well as very careful calculations on medication dosing.
+It also requires strict blood monitoring and pregnancy surveillance (females only) as well as very careful calculations on medication dosing.
 As such, we need to keep in close contact with you.

-A treatment course involves 3-6 appointments, 2-3 blood tests, monthly pregnancy tests for women and daily treatment with medication.
-See the next FAQ for a more detailed breakdown of each.
+A typical treatment course involves 4-6 appointments, 3 blood tests, monthly pregnancy tests for females and daily treatment with medication.

 Appointments: